exercism/csharp/exercises/simple-linked-list/README.md

 This exercise requires you to create a linked list data structure which can be iterated.
 This requires you to implement the IEnumerable\<T> interface.
 For more information, see [this page](https://msdn.microsoft.com/en-us/library/9eekhta0(v=vs.110).aspx).

-### Submitting Exercises

-Note that, when trying to submit an exercise, make sure the exercise file that you're submitting is in the `exercism/csharp/simple-linked-list` directory.

 ## Source